PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dq.rst

     Get the indicator of whether the cache lookup hit a stale entry.

+  .. method:: DNSResponse:getRestartCount() -> uint8_t

+    .. versionadded:: 2.0.0

+    Get the current restart count, useful when the number of restart attempts is to be checked.

   .. method:: DNSResponse:editTTLs(func)

     The function ``func`` is invoked for every entry in the answer, authority and additional section.